lugiavn/notes/fashioniq_tirg.md

   --num_iters=160000 --model=tirg --loss=batch_based_classification \
   --learning_rate_decay_frequency=50000 --comment=fashioniq_tirg
 ```
+On a average GPU, takes an hour to a day to see some good performance.
-train+test progress is saved in ./runs/, use tensorboard to view the logs
+Train+test progress is saved in ./runs/, use tensorboard to view the logs